Convención celebrates 100 years of UFM, approves bylaw changes

 “The genius of the Great Commission is that every one of us is entrusted with the Gospel, and we can share it and teach others to share it,” Gary Stidham, BSM Director at the University of Texas at Arlington, shared with a room filled with Go Now student missionaries and their family members on May 21.

 Two hundred thirty students were commissioned during the Go Now Missions Commissioning service, held at Dallas Baptist University, with a total of 278 students to serve on mission trips during the summer.
-The Go/p>... [continue]
+The Go Now students completed a weekend of training and orientation in advance of the commissioning.

 Singing Women of Texas to host Texas Lone Star Mission Tour